alpha-beta-soup/alpha-beta-soup.github.io/_posts/2016-12-27-waikato-found-maps.md

 ## Illustrated map of downtown Hamilton

 I found this one while getting a coffee in Metropolis Caffe in the Hamilton City CBD.
 Hamilton gets a bum rap.
 I used to talk it down, repeating the jokes about holding your breath as you drive through so that you don't get chlamydia.
-However I can hardly diss it; I grew up in Lower Hutt, a few hundred metres from the forlon CBD with exactly zero interesting shops or places that are worth taking visitors to.
+However I can hardly diss it; I grew up in Lower Hutt, a few hundred metres from the forlorn CBD with exactly zero interesting shops or places that are worth taking visitors to.
 In fact when I tell people where I'm from, I either say "Wellington" (where I've never actually lived but of course where I have spent a lot of time) or, to be more specific, "Petone" (where I lived most recently for a year, and which I love dearly).
 That's despite the fact that Petone is part of Lower Hutt, not Wellington.

 Hamilton has a lot of hidden treasures, and is rapidly transforming for the better.
 The plaza in Centre Place is like nowhere else on a summer's day.
 Shops like Browsers and Auteur House honour the arts.
-Late at night you'll get an unbeatable albeit pricy alcholoic drink at Wonder Horse, made by a bartender who is actually concentrating on his craft.
+Late at night you'll get an unbeatable albeit pricey alcoholic drink at Wonder Horse, made by a bartender who is actually concentrating on his craft.
 Frankton is remarkably similar to Petone, I'd be more than happy to live there permanently.

 Anyway, I love this vivid map: you can tell the artist who drew it is passionate about Hamilton, and is great at capturing the different feelings you get from wandering about different places in the Hamilton CBD.

 <br>
-{% maincolumn "./assets/waikato-found-maps/map1.jpg" "I didn't notice the atribution at the bottom left until just now, so I can't tell you whose work this is." %}
+{% maincolumn "./assets/waikato-found-maps/map1.jpg" "I didn't notice the attribution at the bottom left until just now, so I can't tell you whose work this is." %}

 <br>
 {% fullwidth "./assets/waikato-found-maps/map1-detail.jpg" "A detail from the above, right in the centre of Hamilton." %}